Sunscreen Brands May Contain Cancer-Causing Benzene

 Contact an Oakland Toxic Torts Attorney to Learn More

 While there will be additional developments regarding benzene-contaminated sunscreen products, you may have legal options if you suffered harm because of a dangerous consumer product.
-For more information, please contact Venardi Zurada, LLP to set up a free consultation at our offices in Oakland, Walnut Creek, or Redding, CA. Once we review your circumstances, our toxic torts lawyers can advise you on next steps.
+For more information, please contact Venardi Zurada, LLP to set up a free consultation at our offices in Oakland or Walnut Creek, CA. Once we review your circumstances, our toxic torts lawyers can advise you on next steps.